aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 # Using the AWS Advanced JDBC Wrapper
-The AWS Advanced JDBC Wrapper leverages existing community JDBC drivers and enables support of AWS and Aurora functionalities.
+The AWS Advanced JDBC Wrapper leverages community JDBC drivers and enables support of AWS and Aurora functionalities.
 Currently, only the [PostgreSQL JDBC Driver](https://github.com/pgjdbc/pgjdbc) is supported.
 The JDBC Wrapper also supports [connection pooling](./DataSource.md#Using-the-AwsWrapperDataSource-with-Connection-Pooling-Frameworks).

 ## Wrapper Protocol